Rules

 You must not:

-• Communicate in any form with another team, including sharing materials or answers.
+• Communicate in any form with another team, including the sharing of any competition materials or answers.

 • Communicate excessively with the organising team.
 If you request our assistance, please send one email / Discord message only and wait for our reply.